First Lady of the United States

 First Lady of the United States (FLOTUS) is a title typically held by the wife of the president of the United States, concurrent with the president's term in office.
 Although the first lady's role has never been codified or officially defined, she figures prominently in the political and social life of the United States.
 The first lady of the United States traditionally acts as the hostess of the White House.
 Historically, when a president has been unmarried or a widower, he has usually asked a relative to act as White House hostess.

-While the household always had domestic staff, since the early 20th century, the first lady has been assisted by her event staff, which has grown over the years to include communications, personal, and program staff, who comprise the Office of the First Lady (OFA).
+While the household always had domestic staff, since the early 20th century, the first lady has been assisted by her event staff, which has grown over the years to include communications, personal, and program staff, who comprise the Office of the First Lady (OFL).

 Since the 1900s, the role of first lady has changed considerably.
 It has come to include involvement in political campaigns, management of the White House, championship of social causes, and representation of the president at official and ceremonial occasions.
 Additionally, over the years individual first ladies have held influence in a range of sectors, from fashion to public opinion on policy, as well as advocacy for female empowerment.
-The current first lady, since January 20, 2025, is Melania Trump, wife of President Donald Trump.
+The first lady since January 20, 2025, is Melania Trump, wife of President Donald Trump.

 Origins of the title

-Martha Washington, who was referred to as "Lady Washington" during her husband's presidency, c.
-1825; the painting hangs at the National Portrait Gallery.
+Martha Washington was referred to as "Lady Washington" during her husband's presidency.

-The use of the title First Lady to describe the spouse or hostess of an executive began in the United States.
+The use of the title first lady to describe the spouse or hostess of an executive began in the United States.
 In the early days of the republic, there was not a generally accepted title for the wife of the president.
 Many early first ladies expressed their own preference for how they were addressed, including the use of such titles as "Lady", "Mrs. President" and "Mrs. Presidentress"; Martha Washington was often referred to as "Lady Washington".
 One of the earliest uses of the term "First Lady" was applied to her in an 1838 newspaper article that appeared in the St. Johnsbury Caledonian, the author, "Mrs. Sigourney", discusses how Martha Washington had not changed, even after her husband George became president.
 She wrote that "The first lady of the nation still preserved the habits of early life.
 Indulging in no indolence, she left the pillow at dawn, and after breakfast, retired to her chamber for an hour for the study of the scriptures and devotion."

 Dolley Madison is said to be the first wife of a president to be referred to as "First Lady" (at her funeral in 1849).